joshuadelaney/learn-advanced-plcs-hmi-scada/exam-2019-advanced-plcs-hmi-and-scada-autm07018-answers.md

 2. List the instrument location when a solid line is present
 3. List the instrument location when a broken line is present.

+#### Question 5(b) Answer

+**Instrument Location on a P&ID Diagram:**

+1. **No Line Present:**
+   - **Location:** Field-mounted instrument
+   - **Explanation:** Instruments with no line within the circle are typically located in the field, meaning they are installed directly on the process equipment.

+2. **Solid Line Present:**
+   - **Location:** Control room-mounted instrument
+   - **Explanation:** Instruments with a solid line within the circle are located in the control room, indicating they are part of a centralized control system.

+3. **Broken Line Present:**
+   - **Location:** Auxiliary or local panel
+   - **Explanation:** Instruments with a broken line within the circle are located on an auxiliary or local panel, which could be a local control station or panel near the process equipment.

 ### Question 5(c) [8 Marks]

 A client has sought expertise on investing in OPC connectivity.
 They have a number of data sink applications that require data from industrial source devices, and they request the following.